amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-vision-intro/tutorial.md

 Next, we'll update our json request to include the URL of the new image, and to use face and landmark detection instead of label detection.

 Bring up the `request3.json` file
-`walkthrough editor-open-file "code-snippets/ml/cloud_shell_tutorials/cloud-vision-intro/request3.json" "in the text editor"`.
+<walkthrough-editor-open-file filePath="code-snippets/ml/cloud_shell_tutorials/cloud-vision-intro/request3.json">in the text editor</walkthrough-editor-open-file>

 It contains the following request.
 Note the 'types' specified: